pchapin/scala/scalaness/README.txt

 Checksum
     This folder contains a sample that specializes a module that computes checksums.

+doc
+    The Scalaness documentation set in DocBook format.

 Figure1
     This folder contains a live version of the sample used in Figure 1 of the nesT/Scalaness paper.